Project 1: Elevator Controller - Spring 2025

 Specifications

-The Snakes Class
+The Floor Class

 The destructor deallocates all memory in the object and reinitializes all member variables.

-void Snakes::clear()
+void Elevator::clear()

 This function deallocates all memory in the object and reinitializes all member variables.